 Johnny Depp and Armie Hammer in 'The Lone Ranger' (Photo: Walt Disney Pictures)

-Watch the trailer for 'The Lone Ranger':
+Watch the exclusive clip from 'The Lone Ranger':

 In true "Pirates"/Verbinski style, the action is hair-raising even though there's never any true sense of real danger as Hammer raises his arms comically when confronted by some pistol-wielding thug who hesitates just long enough to allow our heroes to escape via some conveniently-placed overhanging hook.
 Depp, if you remember, also went flying while manacled during his sword fight with Orlando Bloom in the very first "Pirates" movie ten years ago.

 As with most of the action sequences in the "Pirates" films, this early scene in "The Lone Ranger" plays out like an extended (and considerably more expensive) Three Stooges routine, where the bad guys do a complete forward flip when tripped and exclaim "Shut up!" with a bit too much B-movie gusto as Johnny Depp maintains exquisite comic timing (and perfect balance) even in the most chaotic of situations.
 But we also see that Tonto is more sure-footed and goal-oriented than Captain Jack Sparrow ever was.
 Depp told Rolling Stone, "I wanted him to be no joke...
 I wouldn't [expletive] with someone with a dead bird on their head."

 One thing's for sure: If this look at the first act of "The Lone Ranger" is but a taste of what's to come once Reid actually puts on his mask and the story really gets cooking, then we're in for what might be Disney's biggest, most action-packed show to date.
 And that's certainly saying something, Mouseketeers.